-- 3.1.1 The only reptile species recorded within 50km of Aberdeen are the common lizard, slow-worm and adder (Arnold, 1995; Reading et al., 1995; Reading et al., 1996). - A questionnaire survey carried out during 1992 recorded adders in all the 10km grid squares around Aberdeen, common lizards in NO88, 89 and 98, but there were no records of slow-worms east of NO79 (Reading et al., 1995; Reading et al., 1996).
-In the questionnaire survey, key changes in land use over time were perceived to be afforestation, changes in agricultural practices and loss of habitat and disturbance due to recreation and/or development (Reading et al., 1995).
-These factors may also have affected the distribution of reptiles in the Aberdeen area during the last fifteen years. - 3.1.3 A review of information from internet sources such as the National Biodiversity Network (www.nbn.org.uk) revealed no records of reptiles within any of the 10km grid squares that the road alignment passes through.
+3.1.1 The only reptile species recorded within 50km of Aberdeen are the common lizard, slow-worm and adder (Arnold, 1995; Reading et al., 1995; Reading et al., 1996).

+- 3.1.2 A questionnaire survey carried out during 1992 recorded adders in all the 10km grid squares around Aberdeen, common lizards in NO88, 89 and 98, but there were no records of slow-worms east of NO79 (Reading et al., 1995; Reading et al., 1996).
+In the questionnaire survey, key changes in land use over time were perceived to be afforestation, changes in agricultural practices and loss of habitat and disturbance due to recreation and/or development (Reading et al 1995).
+These factors may also have affected the distribution of reptiles in the Aberdeen area during the last fifteen years. - 3.1.3 A review of information from internet sources such as the National Biodiversity Network (www.nbn.org.uk) revealed no records of reptiles within any of the 10km grid squares through which the proposed scheme would pass.